Brief at the Programme Level, Not the Event Level

 The organisations running CSR programmes at scale that generate credible visual documentation all share one approach: the photography brief is written at the programme design stage, not the week before an event.

-When Hindustan Unilever’s CSR teams document something like Project Prabhat, a programme that covers hundreds of villages across multiple geographies, the visual documentation plan maps to the programme’s own measurement framework.
+When a CSR team is documenting a programme that covers hundreds of villages across multiple geographies, the visual documentation plan should map to the programme’s own measurement framework.
 What does success look like at 12 months?
 At 24 months?
 What does the environment look like before the programme enters a community versus after?
-What does behavioural change look like when it is visible?
+What does behavioural change look like when it is visible in a photograph?

 These questions cannot be answered in a photography brief written the afternoon before a field visit.
 They require the communications and sustainability team to sit with the programme design and identify the visual evidence of the programme’s theory of change.

-The practical implication is that your photography agency should be briefed with your programme’s impact framework, not just the event schedule.
+The practical implication: brief your photography agency with your programme’s impact framework, not just the event schedule.

 Document Scale Through Geographic and Quantitative Anchoring